No, your dog is never too old to walk. Now that we’ve established that, there’s a lot to discuss.

 Mobility aids.
 That’s right, there are several options that will make walking easier, and when it’s easier your old dog is more likely to want to, and be able to do it.

-This is my absolute favourite.
+This is my absolute favorite.
 It has been the biggest help to me, in ways almost too numerous to mention.

 The above is the same style stroller I have and I love it